trezor/trezor-firmware/docs/bootloader.md

 * Hash function used below is SHA-256 and signature system is Ed25519 (allows combining signatures by multiple keys into one).
 * All multibyte integer values are little endian.
+* There is a tool called [firmwarectl](../tools/firmwarectl) which checks validity of the bootloader/firmware images including their headers.

 ##Bootloader Format